fundacionctic/connector-building-blocks/README.md

 The repository is organized as follows:

 * The `connector` folder contains a Java project with a very early draft version of the _Core Connector_ extension.
 This extension is responsible for creating the assets in the data space based on the OpenAPI schema of the participant component.
-* The `mock-component` folder contains an example data space participant that exposes both an HTTP API and an event-driven API based on RabbitMQ.
+* The `mock-backend` folder contains an example data space participant that exposes both an HTTP API and an event-driven API based on RabbitMQ.
 These APIs are described by [OpenAPI](https://learn.openapis.org/) and [AsyncAPI](https://www.asyncapi.com/docs) documents, respectively.
 The logic of the component itself does not hold any value; its purpose is to demonstrate where each partner should contribute.

 > Support for AsyncAPI and event-driven APIs is a nice-to-have that is not currently being prioritized.
 It will be addressed at a later stage if time permits and there are no technological roadblocks.